Ryuya Matsumoto: Gambling scandal

 In October, 2015, Matsumoto was named as a result of an investigation conducted by the Giants into illegal betting on professional and high school baseball games by its players.
 On 9 November 2015, the Giants organization terminated Matsumoto's contract, along with fellow pitchers Satoshi Fukuda and Shoki Kasahara.
-On 10 November the NPB league commissioner penalized the three players with indefinite disqualification.
-Under league rules, Matsumoto will be able to apply for readmission to the league after 5 years if he satisfies the commissioner that he is remorseful for his actions.
-The disqualification extends to American Major League Baseball and the professional leagues in China, South Korea and Taiwan.
+On 10 November the NPB league commissioner penalized the three players with an indefinite suspension from all World Baseball Softball Confederation leagues.
+Under league rules, Matsumoto will be able to apply for readmission to any WBSC sanctioned league after five years if he satisfies the commissioner that he is remorseful for his actions.
+WBSC recognised leagues include MLB (North America), KBO (Korea), CPBL (Taiwan), HH (NED), DHB (Spain), and Serie A Baseball (Italy).
 The players avoided permanent disqualification because the investigation found no evidence that they were involved in fixing matches.

 The Giants were also fined ¥10 million over the incident and the team's representative at the NPB, Atsushi Harasawa, resigned to take responsibility.